mvbuerglen/website/DEVELOPMENT.md

 Netlify will automatically deploy code from the `main` branch.
 Dependabot is setup to update depencies once a week.

-TODO: Trigger deployment daily to ensure correct rendering of past and upcoming concerts
+Deployment is triggered nightly to ensure correct rendering of past and upcoming concerts.

 ## Resources